 HOW TO APPLY:

 Each creative is chosen following an open call, based on their application and proposal on the location and theme announced.
 Artists are chosen no later than one month prior to each residency, giving adequate time to independently and cooperatively research the chosen location and prepare supplies/materials.

 Geoffrey HolstadOjai, California

-Geoffrey Holstad is a creative director, plein air graphic designer, illustrator, and citizen meteorologist.
+Geoffrey Holstad is an artist, creative director, plein air graphic designer and citizen meteorologist.
 He currently daylights as an Apparel Graphic Designer at Patagonia.
-He loves a strong work ethic, bad coffee, folk traditions, craft, weather, and the camaraderie right before the frostbite takes hold.
-That air is straight from Canada.
+He loves a strong fun ethic, bad coffee, folk traditions, reading out loud, craft, weather, and the camaraderie right before the frostbite takes hold.
+That air is straight from Canada, we’re stoked.

 Ryan Greaves Grand Rapids, Michigan